MARKETPLACE

 Plugin details

-A script is provided to automatically configure your Google Cloud Storage settings.
+A script is provided to automatically configure your Google Cloud Storage account settings.

 To use these actions in conjunction with our plugins, please refer directly to the plugin instructions.

-The following element for Google Storage Cloud is provided:
+The following elements for Google Cloud Storage are provided:

 The following actions for Google Cloud Storage are provided: